wptrainingteam/repo-template/README.md

 * [ ] Speakers
 * [ ] All

-## Level
+## Experience Level

-How much experience would the student need to get the most from this lesson?
+How much experience would a participant need to get the most from this lesson?

 * [ ] Beginner
 * [ ] Intermediate
 * [ ] Advanced
 * [ ] Any

-## Teaching Strategies
+## Type of Instruction

-How will you approach teaching this lesson plan?
+Which strategies will be used for this lesson plan?
 Choose all that apply.

 * [ ] Demonstration
 * [ ] Discussion